 - Pass the national Registration Examination for Dietitians.

 The dietetic internship is designed to prepare interns to meet entry-level skills expected of the Registered Dietitian.
 Students wishing to enter this program must complete DPND requirements before applying.
-Those pursuing the Dietetic Internship as a non degree must apply to the UNLV Graduate College if they are accepted to the internship.
+Those pursuing the Dietetic Internship must apply to the UNLV Graduate College if they are accepted to the internship.

 The DPND received initial accreditation in 2005 and the Dietetic Internship received initial accreditation in 2009 from the Academy of Nutrition of Dietetics through the Commission on Accreditation Council for Education in Nutrition and Dietetics (ACEND).